 Growing Pain Has Nothing to Do with Growth

-Growing pains are essentially pains in the leg muscles (not the joints), experienced frequently or infrequently, in children aged 2-12 years of age.
+Growing pains are pains in the leg muscles (not the joints), experienced frequently or infrequently in children aged 2-12.
 Pain generally occurs at night.
 Nobody fully understands why they happen, but one thing is clear: they have nothing to do with growth.
-The term “growing pains” first came to fruition in the 1800’s, but since then medical professionals have realized that the pain doesn’t correspond to a period of rapid growth.
+The term “growing pains” first came to fruition in the 1800s, but since then, medical professionals have realized that the pain doesn’t correspond to a period of rapid growth.
 Unfortunately, the name stuck.
-I’d prefer to call it “non-inflammatory pre-pubescent nocturnal leg pain syndrome”, but I guess “growing pains” is faster and easier to say.
+I prefer to call it “non-inflammatory pre-pubescent nocturnal leg pain syndrome,” but I guess “growing pains” is faster and easier to say.

 The most accepted cause of growing pains is muscle fatigue from over-activity.
 This theory meshes with parental observations that growing pains are often worse on nights after sports practices or long periods spent walking or running.
-In my profession we also correlate growing pains with feet that aren’t aligned and supported properly.
-Poor foot alignment and function cause instability of the feet during weight bearing activities and can be a significant cause of growing pains in children, particularly in children who have very flat feet, ankles which roll inward and are very flexible.
-This causes uneven weight bearing through the foot as well as misalignment of joints further up the body, causing muscle strain.
+In my profession, we also correlate growing pains with feet that aren’t aligned and supported properly.
+Poor foot alignment and function cause instability of the feet during weight-bearing activities and can be a significant cause of growing pains in children, particularly in children with very flat feet and ankles which roll inward and are very flexible.
+This causes uneven weight bearing through the foot and misalignment of joints further up the body, causing muscle strain.

 Symptoms of Growing Pains and Treatment

-Growing pains is characterized by aching or throbbing pain in one or both legs at night.
-There is no swelling, not visible sign of injury, no pain when touched and does not cause your child to limp.
+Growing pains are characterized by aching or throbbing pain in one or both legs at night.
+There is no swelling, no visible sign of injury, no pain when touched and it does not cause your child to limp.
 If your child wakes up complaining of aching, throbbing legs, try the following to soothe his or her discomfort:

 • Apply warm cloths or a heating pad to the aching area.
 Remove once your child has fallen asleep.